linrunner/tlp-doc/settings/radio.rst

-.. _set-radio-switching:

 Radio Device Switching
 ======================
 This section contains settings to switch builtin bluetooth, Wi-Fi and WWAN devices on system boot or shutdown and depending on the power source.

-For more event based switching refer to :ref:`set-rdw`.
+For more event based switching refer to :doc:`/settings/rdw`.

 RESTORE_DEVICE_STATE_ON_STARTUP
 -------------------------------